hj6hki123/MaestroMiner/README.md

 ## Disclaimer
 This program was heavily developed with the assistance of AI.
 Please use it at your own discretion and feel free to report any unexpected bugs or issues.
-> [!CAUTION]
-> **For certain SPECIAL difficulty songs, such as [Game Changer](https://bestdori.com/info/songs/782/Game-Changer), some movements have already been handled.
-However, patterns like left-right directions after sustained presses are still frequently missed.
-A preliminary solution has been implemented, and further help is welcome from anyone willing to contribute.**

 > [!IMPORTANT]
 > **This project is developed for personal learning and research purposes only.
 The stability and applicability of its functions are not guaranteed.**